IGJoshua/sotygeha/README.md

 # sotyge'a
 sotyge'a is a grammar for the lojban language based on zantufa which is intended to reduce the number of selma'o.
+It has three primary goals:

+* Reduce number of selma'o
+* Allow new valid jufra with meanings which are intuitive for speakers of zantufa lojban
+* Minimize change in existing texts required to conform to sotyge'a

 ## FA -> BAI
 The selma'o FA has been merged into the selma'o BAI.